 Hi.
 My name is Shawn Sorichetti, and I like to write code.

-I am employed currently by an SaaS company providing Data Analytics to Telecommunication companies.
+Previously I was working with a SaaS company providing Data Analytics to Telecommunication companies.
 In the nine years I’ve spent here, my major responsibility has been, and still is, the development and maintenance of the company’s primary application.
 The existing version is based on stored procedures specific to the Data Warehouse, and retained and executed within the RDBMS.
 The new version however, designed and developed by myself, is a Java application that that uses template files to dynamically generate SQL statements specific to the RDBMS and execute them based on the customer data model.

 As a part of development and maintenance of the legacy and replacement applications, I’ve lead projects including customer implementations, performance optimization with RDBMS vendors (Oracle, Netezza, Teradata), and provided UNIX support and performance optimizations to both co-workers and customers.
 I’ve also written many utilities, including web service to RDBMS interfaces, a dynamic table generator, and universal data exporter.